How a Persian Carpet Is Made

 A Journey Into Art, Heritage, and Human Craft

 Few creations in the world of art rival the timeless beauty of a Persian carpet.
 Each one is a piece of living history, an object where design, culture, and unmatched craftsmanship meet.
-Behind every finished rug lies a slow, precise, and deeply human process passed down through generations Below is a clear, engaging walk-through the steps that transform raw materials into the masterpieces admired in homes, galleries, and museums around the world.
+Understanding how Persian carpets are made reveals a slow, precise, and deeply human process passed down through generations.

 Step 1: Selecting the Materials